Ucluelet, British Columbia: Best Things to Do – Top Picks

 Local Galleries and Unique Shops

 Art lovers will find plenty to admire in the town’s galleries.
-The Reflecting Spirit Gallery features works by Indigenous and local artists, offering a glimpse into the area’s cultural heritage6.
+The Reflecting Spirit Gallery features works by Indigenous and local artists, offering a glimpse into the area’s cultural heritage.
 For one-of-a-kind finds, explore charming boutiques filled with handmade crafts and souvenirs.

 For more details on dining and shopping, check out this guide to local cuisine or learn about the town’s emerging food scene on this culinary destination.